 Speed.
 Your speed determines how fast you can move inside and outside of combat.
-While you are inside combat your Ground Speed is equal to 2 plus 1/2 of your Agility Modifier.
-Your Flight Speed is equal to 2 plus your full Agility Modifier.
+While you are inside combat your Normal Speed is equal to 2 plus 1/2 of your Agility Modifier.
+Your Boosted Speed is equal to 2 plus your full Agility Modifier.

 Outside of combat, we suggest players can fly at supersonic speeds, and that travel through flight is more of a narrative tool than something described through numbers and the system.